Jasper Zehetgruber __ design and research cv email about

 Analog Anthology Analog Anthology

-A project by Jasper Zehetgruber in collaboration with: Joachim Offenberg, myrmecologist and weaver ant specialist at Aarhus University Tutors: Nancy Diniz, Course Leader Alice Taylor, Lecturer in Biology and Living Systems Victoria Geaney, Associate Lecturer Design Studios Oscar Villareal, Associate Lecturer Interdisciplinary Studios Timotej Baca, Associate Lecturer, Visual Narratives Alejandro Luna, Associate Lecturer Sustainability Innovation Thomas Bugg, Graduate Teaching Assistant Paula Camina Eiras, Graduate Teaching Assistant
+Credits A project by Jasper Zehetgruber in collaboration with: Joachim Offenberg, myrmecologist and weaver ant specialist at Aarhus University Tutors: Nancy Diniz, Course Leader Alice Taylor, Lecturer in Biology and Living Systems Victoria Geaney, Associate Lecturer Design Studios Oscar Villareal, Associate Lecturer Interdisciplinary Studios Timotej Baca, Associate Lecturer, Visual Narratives Alejandro Luna, Associate Lecturer Sustainability Innovation Thomas Bugg, Graduate Teaching Assistant Paula Camina Eiras, Graduate Teaching Assistant